 Douglas Carr (2009-2011)

 Bruce Scharschmidt (2015-2017)

 Nupur Ghoshal (2023-2025) President-Designate

 LEARN MORE ABOUT THE MAAB!

-Contact us at email@example.com if you are interested in joining us on the MAAB.
+Contact us at email@example.com if you are interested in learning more about the MAAB.

-Message originally posted in Northwestern Medicine Magazine, Winter 2020.
+Message originally posted in Northwestern Medicine Magazine, Fall 2022.

 We would love to hear from you.
-Please let us know if you are interested in helping us organize an event near you.
-For more information on regional events, annual Alumni Weekends, or the MAA in general, please contact Babette Henderson, director of alumni engagement, at firstname.lastname@example.org.
+Please let us know if you are interested in helping us organize an event.
+For more information on regional and virtual events, annual Alumni Weekends, or the MAA in general, please contact Babette Henderson, senior director of Alumni Engagement, at firstname.lastname@example.org.